hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	If text quote some where in the middle of cell content, replace with a placeholder char.

-* Any looping in =expression calculations and or very very long (2000+) cell-to-cell dependency chaining will be identified and result in None result.
-However if such entries are there, editing of spreadsheet will take few seconds after each edit.
+* Any Cells having looping in =expression calculations (within itself or through a chain of cells) and or very very long (2000+) cell-to-cell dependency depth chaining will be identified and result in None result or ErrTagging.
+ErrTagging ensures that those cells dont get accounted in subsequent recalculations and thus dont bog down the program.

+  Once user has fixed the looping in calculation and or better organised things.
+User can run :rclearerr cellAddrRange to clear err tags from the cells in the specified range.
+So that the program will start accounting those cells again.

+  User will be able to see if a cell is error tagged, because same is shown as part of cell content.

+  NOTE: Using a cellAddressRange like say sum(A1:ZZ1024) in itself is not a deep cell chaining.
+  Rather it corresponds to a cell chaining depth of only 1.
+If any of those cells inturn depend on other cells for their calculations and those other cells dependent on even more cells for their value, that is when a cell calculation chaining occurs.

   [DevelNote]

-  * If CALCLOOPMAX is reduced to 200, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified and all related cells will be error tagged.
+  * If CALCLOOPMAX is reduced to 200 or so, then looping in =expressions and or very long cell-to-cell dependency chaining will be identified and all cells involved in the chain will also get error tagged.

-    This also ensures that those cells will no longer be considered in future =expression calculations.

 for more details refer to the documentation below.